 We describe the nature and utility of VPNs in Encrypt All Data with a VPN.
 In brief, a VPN connection securely encrypts all the data entering and leaving a computer.
-Until recently, you would have had to spend many thousands of dollars and pay for real IT expertise to purchase, configure, and maintain a VPN server or service.
+Until a few years ago, you would have had to spend many thousands of dollars and pay for real IT expertise to purchase, configure, and maintain a VPN server or service.